Queen Elizabeth 2: Hotel and tourist attractionQueen Elizabeth 2 reopened in Dubai as a floating hotel on 18 April 2018 following an extensive refurbishment. Over 2.7 million man-hours were committed to the work to upgrade and rebuild the ship to meet hotel standards. This included a full hull repaint and the replacing of Port Vila registry with Dubai on her stern. It was a 'soft opening' while remaining work continued.

 On board is a new QE2 Heritage Exhibition, adjacent to the lobby, detailing the vessel's history.
 The ship was operated by PCFC Hotels, a division of the Ports, Customs and Free Zone Corporation, which is owned by the Dubai government.
-The ship was sold in May 2022 to Accor, a French hospitality group.
-Accor has announced plans to further renovate the vessel; following completion there will be 447 hotel rooms for public booking.

-The theatre on board the QE2 has been branded "Theatre by QE2" and regularly has shows including comedians like Jack Whitehall, tribute acts and family shows.
-Details of upcoming shows can be found at the Theatre website.
+French hospitality group Accor took over operation of the hotel and attraction in May 2022.
+Accor announced plans to further renovate the vessel to encompass 447 rooms, and has managed the property since 2024.